Part 2 "Straight Talk: Payroll and Performance Review"

 We are similar, average age is around 28-29, average salary about 5 million yen.

 The work requires a high degree of expertise, it starts to become difficult to hire if the salary is too low.
-New graduates make about 3.5 million, the top earner makes approximately 9 million yen.

 However, we do have people working at subcontractors making more then 10 million yen a year.